The Adventures of Sanmao the Waif: Background

-Since 1949, because of the political and revolutionary backgrounds in contemporary China, almost all the films had been produced among six major motifs: 1) praise and loyalty to Mao and the Communist Party, 2) revolution and class struggle, 3) comparison between the new and old society, 4) heroes and models, 5) love and family ties, and 6) backwardness and progress.
-In fact, the latter five motifs were all serving the first one, praise and loyalty to Mao and the Communist Party.
+Since 1949, because of the political and revolutionary backgrounds in contemporary China, almost all the films had been produced among six major motifs: 1) praise and loyalty to Mao and the CCP, 2) revolution and class struggle, 3) comparison between the new and old society, 4) heroes and models, 5) love and family ties, and 6) backwardness and progress.
+In fact, the latter five motifs were all serving the first one, praise and loyalty to Mao and the CCP.
 It was this idea that raised patriotism and nationalism to an unprecedented level of height, and formulated absolute standards in the political sense for the other five motifs.
-The Adventures of Sanmao the Waif, however, was one of the less than 10 films produced in 17 years since 1949 that didn’t praise Mao and the party and didn’t explicitly show loyalty.
-The Communist Party of China perhaps interpreted the film, The Adventures of Sanmao the Waif, as implicitly opposing the party, which is suggested when Sanmao takes off his new clothing from his new family and leaves them behind.